Professional Doctorate in Policy Research and Practice DPRP

 - health policy

-We will ask you to choose one specialist unit during your first year, so we can plan teaching resources for the following year.
+We will ask you to choose specialist units during your first year, so we can plan teaching resources for the following year.

-You can progress to the research enquiry stage when you have passed 4 taught units, with a grade of ‘Merit’ or higher for at least two.
+You can progress to the research enquiry stage when you have passed four taught units, with a grade of ‘Merit’ or higher for at least two.

 Research enquiry (thesis stage)

-You will spend the final three years of your study developing a supervised research enquiry.
+You will spend at least two years developing a supervised research enquiry.
 Supervision is primarily provided virtually over this period but we would normally expect that you adhere to a minimum number of face-to-face contact hours.

 We also provide other online support for you during this time including webinars and online forums.